MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/09/devtools-106.md

 <!-- Subtitle: Let Visual Studio Code fix web issues for you or tell it never to bother you about them again. -->

-The Microsoft Edge DevTools for Visual Studio Code extension now allows you to fix issues automatically or define a `.hintrc` file to never report certain issues again.
-This allows you to customize the error reporting and find out not only why something is a problem, but also how to fix it.
+The Microsoft Edge DevTools for Visual Studio Code extension now allows you to fix issues automatically by providing quick fix options with the lightbulb icon.
+You can also choose to define a `.hintrc` file which will tell the extension to ignore certain issues and not report them again.

 ![Quick Fix options](./devtools-106-images/quick-fix-options.png)
 <!--